mpastell/Pweave/README.rst

 python code from source document and include the results and capture `matplotlib <http://matplotlib.sourceforge.net/>`_ plots in the output.

-It can produce reST, Sphinx, Latex, HTML and markdown (pandoc and leanpub) output from several input formats.

-- Noweb  uses `noweb <http://www.cs.tufts.edu/~nr/noweb/>`_ syntax for separating code from documentation.
-- Markdown.
-Run code from markdown code blocks.
-- Script.
-Python script with special markup in comments.

 Pweave is good for creating reports, tutorials, presentations etc. with embedded python code It can also be used to make websites together with e.g. Sphinx or rest2web.